Commercial Kitchen

 Prerequisite: 50% or more in FOD 1010

 This advanced course provides students with opportunities to become independent in the kitchen and learn about careers in the food industry.
-Students have the opportunity to learn about nutrition in our diets, experiment with soups and sauces, explore multicultural cuisine, learn about food presentation, assemble creative baking projects, and entertain with food.
+Students have the opportunity to learn about nutrition in their diets, experiment with soups and sauces, explore multicultural cuisine, learn about food presentation, assemble creative baking projects, and entertain with food.

 Mechanics